technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ![A screenshot of a computer program Description automatically generated](./media/image17.jpeg)

-9. Run below command to
+9. Run the below command to

 > \# Start the development server